ruby/www.ruby-lang.org/en/documentation/quickstart/2/index.md

 {% endhighlight %}

 The code `def h` starts the definition of the method.
-It tells Ruby that we&#8217;re defining a method,  that its name is `h`.
+It tells Ruby that we’re defining a method, that its name is `h`.
 The next line is the body of the method, the same line we saw earlier: `puts "Hello World"`.
-Finally, the last  line `end` tells Ruby we&#8217;re done defining the method.
+Finally, the last line `end` tells Ruby we’re done defining the method.
-Ruby&#8217;s response `=> nil` tells us that it knows we&#8217;re done defining the method.
+Ruby’s response `=> nil` tells us that it knows we’re done defining the method.

 ## The Brief, Repetitive Lives of a Method

-Now let&#8217;s try running that method a few times:
+Now let’s try running that method a few times:

 {% highlight ruby %}
 irb(main):013:0> h